Is Italy Safe to Visit For Tourists?

 aerial view of body of water near green trees and houses during daytime

 Swimming is completely safe at every beach in Italy.
 A lifeguard is frequently present if a beach offers chairs for rent (lettini in Italian).
-You should exercise caution if you plan to swim on a remote beach without other people because there probably won’t be any lifeguards.
+You should exercise caution if you plan to swim on a remote beach without others because there probably won’t be any lifeguards.

+Take note that there are over 100 types of jellyfish in Italian seas.
 In the recent past, jellyfish sightings have increased.
 Ask the lifeguard if there are any jellyfish in the water that day.
-Even though they are not life-threatening, but still hurt if you are stung.
+Even though they are not life-threatening, they still hurt if you are stung.

 How Safe Is It To Rent A Car In Italy?